ZhuEthan/ZhuEthan.github.io/_posts/2020-04-27-machine learning from Andrew's course.md

 * If n is small(1-1000), m is intermediate (10-10,000):
     Use SVM with Gaussian kernel.
 * If n is small, m is large (m = 50,000+)
     Create/add more features, then use logistic regression or SVM without a kernel.
+SVM is too slow

+Neural network likely to work well for most of these settings, but may be slower to train.